Liaquat University of Medical and Health Sciences

-The Liaquat University of Medical and Health Sciences (LUMHS) (لياقت يونيورسٽي آف ميڊيڪل اينڊ هيلٿ سائنسز) is a public medical university located in Jamshoro, Sindh, Pakistan.
+The Liaquat University of Medical and Health Sciences (LUMHS) (لياقت يونيورسٽي ۾ طبي ۽ صحت سائنسز) is a public medical university located in Jamshoro, Sindh, Pakistan.

 Pedestrian path at Liaquat University of Medical and Health Sciences.

 Ever since it started as a medical school, it is known for its mission to bring innovative advances to medical education and to train undergraduate and postgraduate students in line with the highest professional standards.
 It is in conjunction with Liaquat University Hospital and NIMRA Cancer Hospital.
 The university has been ranked among top medical schools by Higher Education Commission (Pakistan).

 History

 LUMHS is the second oldest medical school in Pakistan and the oldest in Sindh.
 In 1879, a surgeon general and the Government of Bombay recommended to the Commissioner in Sind to start a medical school.
 Sindh Medical School was subsequently started by Dr. Homestead and inaugurated by Henry Napier Bruce Erskine, the Commissioner in Sind province at the time, in 1881.
 20 students were admitted and imparted with the training of licentiate physicians.
 The government started regulating the medical school in 1928.
 After the Medical Council of India decided to upgrade the status of medical schools to degree-awarding medical colleges, a committee was set up in 1941, consisting of Dr. Hemandas Rupchand Wadhwani (Minister of Public Health), Col. J. E. Gray (Inspector General of Civil Hospitals) and Mr. P. W. Abhichandani (Executive Engineer) to make plans for the new medical college.
 Major (later Lt Col) Aziz Khan eventually led this project.

 It was later upgraded to the status of medical college known as Sindh Medical College in 1942.
 After Sind province got separated from Bombay Presidency, the college started teaching MBBS under University of Bombay.
 The requirements set by the university to maintain the affiliation led to the college being shifted to Karachi on December 10, 1945, and as a result, it was renamed as Dow Medical College.
 The Sindh government subsequently restarted the old medical college in the premises of the same civil hospital at Hyderabad in 1951, which acquired its name as Liaquat Medical College (LMC), after the name of first prime minister of Pakistan, Liaquat Ali Khan.
 Liaquat Medical College Hospital (later known as Liaquat University Hospital) was simultaneously started in the premises of the university.

 The LMC was affiliated with University of Sindh.
-The college with its journey and natural growth for more than 62 years made tremendous contributions in both medical education and health care in the province and the country.
+The college with its journey and natural growth for more than 62 years made contributions in both medical education and health care in the province and the country.